neutron-org/mainnet-assets/upgrades/v5.0.5/README.md

 The Neutron mainnet network, `neutron-1`, is currently running [Neutron v5.0.4](https://github.com/neutron-org/neutron/releases/tag/v5.0.4).
 We anticipate that operators who are running on v5.0.4, will be able to upgrade successfully.
 Validators are expected to ensure that their systems are up-to-date and capable of performing the upgrade.
 This includes running the correct binary, or if building from source, building with go `1.22`.

-_Note: the v5.0.3 release that can be found in the Neutron repo was created only for RPC nodes, and we do no expect validators to be running it._

 ### Target runtime

 The Neutron mainnet network, `neutron-1`, will run [Neutron v5.0.5](https://github.com/neutron-org/neutron/releases/tag/v5.0.5).
 Operators _**MUST**_ use this version post-upgrade to remain connected to the network.